Women's political participation in India: Political parties

-India has a multi-party system with the 7 registered parties at the national level.
-The three largest parties in India are the Indian National Congress (INC), the Bharatiya Janata Party (BJP), and the Communist Party of India (CPI).
+India has a multi-party system with 6 registered parties at the national level.
+The six largest parties in India are the Indian National Congress (INC), the Bharatiya Janata Party (BJP), Aam Aadmi Party (AAP), Bahujan Samaj Party (BSP), National People's Party (NPP) and the Communist Party of India (Marxist) (CPI(M)).
 Political parties have increased outreach among women voters as India's party system has become more competitive.
 This has included the creation of women's wings in the largest parties.
-The BJP's wing is the BJP Mahila Morcha, the INC's wing is All India Mahila Congress, and the CPI's wing is the National Federation of Indian Women.
+The BJP's wing is the BJP Mahila Morcha, the INC's wing is All India Mahila Congress, the AAP's wing is the AAP Mahila Shakti (AMS), the CPI(M)'s wing is the All India Democratic Women's Association, the NPP's wing is the National People's Women Committee, and the CPI's wing is the National Federation of Indian Women.

 Women's involvement in political parties is tied to the increasing demand for equal rights.
 The INC held power until the 1990s.
-As the INC moved away from welfare politics, other parties arose to challenge the INC using poverty as the center of their agenda.
+As the INC moved away from welfare politics, other parties arose to challenge it, centering their agenda on poverty.
 The INC regained power in 2004 with the help of women's participation.
-The INC has increased women's participation by instituting a 33% quota for women in all levels of the party.
-In June 2009, the INC nominated a woman to become first speaker of Lok Sabha, and also supported the election of Pratibha Patil, India's first female president.
+The INC has increased women's participation by instituting a 33% quota for women at all levels of the party.
+In June 2009, the INC nominated a Meira Kumar to become the first women speaker of the Lok Sabha, and also supported the election of Pratibha Patil, India's first female president.

 Women were involved in the early establishment of the BJP.
-The BJP has encouraged greater representation of women by developing women's leadership programs, financial assistance for women candidates, and implementing a 33% reservation for women in party leadership positions.
-BJP has received women's support by focusing on issues such as the Uniform Civil Code to extend equal rights to women and men regardless of religion.
+The BJP has encouraged greater representation of women by developing women's leadership programs, providing financial assistance for women candidates, and implementing a 33% reservation for women in party leadership positions.
+BJP has received women's support by focusing on issues such as the Uniform Civil Code, which aims to extend equal rights to women and men regardless of religion.
 They have also spoken out against violence against Indian women.

-The CPI has also supported gender inequality issues including addressing issues of violence nikita ekta ullu through the National Federation of Indian Women.
+The CPI has also supported gender inequality issues, including addressing issues of violence Nikita Ekta Ullu through the National Federation of Indian Women.

-Women's participation in political parties remained low in the 1990s with 10-12% membership consisting of women.
+Women's participation in political parties remained low in the 1990's with 10-12% membership consisting of women.
 Indian women have also taken the initiative to form their own political parties, and in 2007, the United Women Front party was created, and has advocated for increasing the reservation of seats for women in parliament to 50%.
 Women only govern four of India's political parties.
 From 1980 to 1970, 4.3% of candidates and 70% of electoral races had no women candidates at all.
 As of 2013, it has been reported of the members of parliament 11% were women in Lok Sabha and 10.6% in Rajya Sabha.